txodds/tx-on-chain/docs/index.md

 There is a further important question: what is the difference between a prediction for the **game phase** Q2 and Q2B?
 The latter is very easy to understand: if the prediction concerns a record with confirmed game stats for Q2B, the stats will correspond to the Q2 result--because once the game is in a break, the stats correspond to the result of the previous active phase of the game, which is, in the example, Q2.
 What happens if the **game phase** is set to Q2 itself?
 The prediction logic outlined above dictates that there must exist at least a single record within the whole Q2 that matches the prediction condition.
 This latter type of predictions could be fully settled as soon as the current 5-minute interval expires (as long as the qualifying event had occurred before its end) supporting very fast turnaround of bets and settlements.

-### Game phase encoding
+## Game phase encoding for US Football

 For US football, the game phases are encoded in a unique and economical way for easy prediction proofs on-chain.
-There are core

 | Name   | ID   | Game phase | Description |
 |--------|------|------|-------|